shark764/agent-desktop/docs/testing/README.md

 We also support [remote testing](remote-testing.md) your local application, which is quite awesome, so definitely check that out!

-## Usage with this app
+## Usage with this boilerplate

-To test your application do the following:
+To test your application started with this boilerplate do the following:

 1. Sprinkle `.test.js` files directly next to the parts of your application you want to test.
 (Or in `test/` subdirectories, it doesn't really matter as long